juanbracho/UT_Module23/readme.md

 • Lower RMSE reflects higher accuracy and minimal large errors.

-Mean Absolute Error (MAE):
+• Mean Absolute Error (MAE):

 Definition:

 • The average absolute difference between actual and predicted values.

-	 • Significance:
+Significance:

-	  •Provides a linear scale of errors, giving equal weight to all deviations regardless of their magnitude.
+• Provides a linear scale of errors, giving equal weight to all deviations regardless of their magnitude.

-	  •Lower MAE indicates the model’s ability to provide consistent predictions close to the actual values.
+• Lower MAE indicates the model’s ability to provide consistent predictions close to the actual values.

 • R² (Coefficient of Determination):

-	 • Definition:
+Definition:

 • Represents the proportion of variance in the target variable that is explained by the model.

-	 •Significance:
+Significance:

-	  •Values range from 0 to 1, where higher values indicate better model fit.
+• Values range from 0 to 1, where higher values indicate better model fit.

-	  •A value close to 1 implies that the model explains a significant portion of the variability in stock prices.
+• A value close to 1 implies that the model explains a significant portion of the variability in stock prices.

 Visualizations:

 • Actual vs. Predicted stock prices.

 	• Residual distributions and scatter plots.